Things to do in North Vancouver

 - Anatoli Souvlaki – Greek cuisine with Happy Hour menu

-Other North Vancouver favourites:
+Other North Vancouver restaurants on our rotation:

 - Tequila Cocina Lonsdale – Mexican cuisine, located Lonsdale and 20th Street